jhpyle/docassemble/_docs/initial.md

 when the [`show login` configuration directive] is set to `False` or the [`show login` metadata specifier] in an interview is set to `False`.)
 The value can be either `exit`, `leave,` or `logout`.
-If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview answers will be deleted from the server.
-If it is `leave`, the user will be logged out (if they are logged in), but the interview answers will not be deleted from the server.
+If it is `exit`, then when the user clicks the link, their interview answers will be deleted from the server, and the user will be redirected to the `exit url` (see below).
+If `exit link` is `leave`, the user will be redirected to the `exit url`, and their interview answers will remain intact.
 (It can be important to keep the interview answers on the server if [background tasks] are still running.)
-If it is `logout`, then if the user is logged in, the user will be logged out, but if the user is not logged in, this will have the same effect as `leave`.
+If `exit link` is `logout`, then if the user is logged in, the user will be logged out and then redirected to the `exit url`, but if the user is not logged in, this will have the same effect as `leave`.

 <a name="exit url"></a>If an `exit url` is provided, the user will be
-redirected to the given URL.
-If no `exit url` is provided, the user will be directed to the [`exitpage`] if the `exit link` is `exit` or `leave`, and directed to the login page if the user is logged in and `exit link` is `logout`.
+redirected to the given URL when they click the "Exit" link.
+If no `exit url` is provided, the user will be directed to the [`exitpage`].
 The `exit url` also functions as an interview-level default value in place of the system-wide [`exitpage`], which is used by the [`command()`] function and used on [special pages] that show `buttons` or `choices` that allows users to `exit` or `leave`.

 <a name="exit label"></a>If `exit label` is provided, the given text
 will be used in place of the word "Exit" on the "Exit" menu option.